ltiana/SBTM2/README.md

 ## v.
 1.0.1
 * enter charter data and create a session sheet in text format
+* read in data from session sheet in text format
+* export charter data + session data as test file

 ## future
-* read in data from session sheet in text format
 * search charters
 * search sessions
 * attachments